napari/napari.github.io/0.9.0/_sources/getting_started/viewer.md

 example, for a 3D volume, double-click the default axis name `-3` (see [explanation](axis-names)) and change it to `Z`.
 The change will be reflected in the slider in 2D view and the `axes` overlay.

+The viewer axis labels are usually set automatically from the axis labels of the layers in the viewer (see [axis-names](axis-names));
+manual renaming is still available for fine-grained control.
 ```

 The dimension order can also be checked programmatically as follows: